Saiesh8/Bug-bounty/README.md

-## 🐞 Bug Bounty & Vulnerability Assessment Portfolio
+## 🐞 Bug Bounty & Vulnerability Assessment

 This project showcases my experience in **bug bounty hunting**, focusing on identifying and reporting security vulnerabilities in real-world web applications.
 It includes tools, techniques, and real-case walkthroughs demonstrating web app security testing and ethical hacking practices.